alexbuckgit/orleans-docs/src/docs/grains/grain_persistence/relational_storage.md

 Vendors have implemented different extensions and features within their products.
 It is sensible to make use of these features when they are available.
-These are features such as [native UPSERT](https://www.postgresql.org/about/news/1636/) or [PipelineDB](https://www.pipelinedb.com/) in PostgreSQL, [PolyBase](https://docs.microsoft.com/en-us/sql/relational-databases/polybase/get-started-with-polybase) or [natively compiled tables and stored procedures](https://docs.microsoft.com/en-us/sql/relational-databases/in-memory-oltp/native-compilation-of-tables-and-stored-procedures) in SQL Server
-&ndash; and myriads of other features.
+These are features such as [native UPSERT](https://www.postgresql.org/about/news/1636/) or [PipelineDB](https://www.pipelinedb.com/) in PostgreSQL, [PolyBase](/sql/relational-databases/polybase/get-started-with-polybase) or [natively compiled tables and stored procedures](/sql/relational-databases/in-memory-oltp/native-compilation-of-tables-and-stored-procedures) in SQL Server, and myriads of other features.

 ### 4. Make it possible to optimize hardware resources

 When designing an application, it is often possible to anticipate which data needs to be inserted faster than other data, and which data could more likely be put into *cold storage*, which is cheaper (e.g. splitting data between SSD and HDD).
 Additional considerations include the physical location of the data (some data could be more expensive (e.g. SSD RAID viz HDD RAID), or more secured), or some other decision basis.
-Related to *point 3.*, some databases offer special partitioning schemes, such as SQL Server [Partitioned Tables and Indexes](https://docs.microsoft.com/en-us/sql/relational-databases/partitions/partitioned-tables-and-indexes).
+Related to *point 3.*, some databases offer special partitioning schemes, such as SQL Server [Partitioned Tables and Indexes](/sql/relational-databases/partitions/partitioned-tables-and-indexes).

 These principles apply throughout the application life-cycle.
 Considering that one of the principles of Orleans itself is high availability, it should be possible to adjust the storage system without interruption to the Orleans deployment, or it should be possible to adjust the queries according